Why are we shot in the arm?It's all about muscle | ExBulletin

 Millions of people rolled up their sleeves for the COVID-19 vaccine, but why didn’t they roll up their pants legs instead?
 Why do we get most shots in our arms?

-As Associate Professor of Nursing With background public health, And as a mother of two curious children, I answer this question quite often.
+As an associate professor of nursing with a public health background, and as a mother of two curious children, I answer this question quite often.
 So here is the science behind why we get most vaccines in our arms.

 There are immune cells in the muscle

-Muscle is an excellent site for vaccination.
-Muscle tissue Contains important Immune cells..These immune cells antigenA small fragment of a virus or bacterium introduced by a vaccine that stimulates, Immune response..in the case of COVID19 vaccine, Manage the blueprint for producing antigens, rather than introducing them.
-Immune cells in muscle tissue pick up these antigens and Lymph node..
+Muscle tissue is an excellent site for vaccination because it contains important immune cells.
+These immune cells recognize antigens, which are small fragments of viruses or bacteria introduced by vaccines that stimulate the immune response.
+In the case of the COVID-19 vaccine, it does not introduce the antigen, but rather manages the blueprint for producing the antigen.

+Immune cells in muscle tissue pick up these antigens and present them to the lymph nodes.
 Injecting the vaccine into muscle tissue keeps the vaccine localized and allows immune cells to function by alerting other immune cells.

 Lymph node clusters are located in the area close to the site of vaccination.
 For example, the deltoid muscle is close to the lymph nodes just below the armpit, so many vaccines are injected into the deltoid muscle.
 Vaccination of the thighs eliminates the need for lymph vessels to travel far to reach clusters of lymph nodes in the inguinal region.